 Shredded newspaper and junk mail (again, nothing glossy)

 Grass clippings that haven’t been exposed to pesticide and herbicides

 Tea leaves and tea bags

-When can you make a lasagna garden?
+When to make a lasagna garden?

 What are the benefits of a lasagna garden?

 Produces fluffy, nitrogen-rich soil